bokeh/pm/minutes/Technical Sync - 2020.md

 ## Details

 Weekly technical sync meetings are a chance for active **@bokeh/dev** members to share technical updates about ongoing and planned work.
+Test edit!

 **Time:** Wednesdays @ 08:00 Pacific US time (UTC -08:00)